 Improve website performance

 Tag management systems ensure your pages load faster, and fast load times help improve the website user experience.
-Without a TMS, faulty tags will slow your page load speed and overall site performance because the browser will have to read all the lines to initiate the code.
+Without a TMS, faulty tags will slow your page load speed and overall site performance because the browser must read all the lines to initiate the code.

 Tag management solutions solve this problem by deploying tags only when certain conditions are met.
 This shaves precious time off when a page is loading, resulting in a better visitor experience.

 The TMS also supports asynchronous tag deployment.
-This means that the tags load and fire at the same time the webpage is loading without slowing down anything visible to the visitor.
+This means that the tags load and fire simultaneously while the webpage is loading without slowing down anything visible to the visitor.

 Overall, your site performance is greatly enhanced when you use a tag management system.